sjoller/draganddrop/README.md

 * dropping of dragged elements
 * sorting of lists and other nested html structures (```ul```, ```ol```, ```div``` etc.)

+This is a fork of https://github.com/gardiner/draganddrop with minor changes and added minified versions of the js and css files

 Requirements
 ------------